 - Insurance Accepted?
 No

-- Service location: Nationwide
+- Location: Nationwide

-- Therapist or peer-led?
+- Therapist or Peer-led?
 Peer

 Pros & Cons

-- Features member blog to share your story
+- Features member blog

-- Support groups are peer-led, not run by licensed therapists
+- Support groups are only peer-led

-- Message boards are moderated by peers, not by licensed therapists
+- Message boards moderated by peers

 Cost